 Exercises: two to six weeks after your surgery

-- These exercises should not be painful, but may feel slightly uncomfortable. - Always exercise gently and slowly. - Remove your splint every three hours to do the exercises below, as well as the activities above. - 1.
-Bend and straighten your shoulder and elbow 10 times. - 2.
-Bend and straighten all fingers 10 times. - With your hand on its side, hold your fingers comfortably out of the way and make small circles with your thumb for one minute.
+- These exercises should not be painful, but may feel slightly uncomfortable. - Always exercise gently and slowly. - Remove your splint every three hours to do the exercises below.

+• Bend and straighten your shoulder and elbow 10 times.